fusion809/fusion809.github.io-old2/_drafts/IDE-TE/29-scite.md

 ### Features
 It provides syntax-highlighting for dozens of computer languages.
 Support for extra languages can be added by creating `.properties` files for them.

+### Obtaining It
+SciTE is found in the official repositories of most Linux distributions.

 ### Advantages (Pros)
 * Fairly lightweight.
 * Extensively customizable.